 Shoe Care – Storage Bags

-Proper shoe storage is also important in keeping your kicks fresh for as long as possible.
-Soft cotton twill or flannel shoe bags are an inexpensive way to protect your shoes during the times you’re not wearing them.
-Are your longwings sitting on a shelf in your closet?
-All of that dust, dirt, and pet hair loves to accumulate on and in your shoes.
-Travel a lot for work like I do?
-Shoe bags can help keep your nice Oxfords safe from accidental luggage damage.
+Proper shoe storage is also important in keeping shoes fresh for as long as possible.
+Soft cotton twill or flannel shoe bags are an inexpensive way to protect shoes during the times they are not being worn.
+If they are just sitting on a shelf in the closet all of that dust, dirt, and pet hair loves to accumulate on and in those shoes.
+And if your giftee travels a lot for work, shoe bags can help keep his nice Oxfords safe from accidental luggage damage.
 I prefer individual bags over one large bag for the pair.